Examples

 Resource vs Query

-Cinder supports two ways to specify what data to query: resource parameter (simple) or query parameter (advanced).
+Cinder supports two ways to specify data: resource for simple cases, query for advanced requirements.

 When to Use Resource